dalong0514/readnotes/20190106计算原文/2019116AutoCAD-Platform-Customization/2019116AutoCAD-Platform-Customization0202.md

 Functions used in a script or command macro for a user-interface element must follow the same syntax that can be entered at the AutoCAD Command prompt.

-TIP

-Although custom AutoLISP functions that have the C: prefix aren't recognized as native AutoCAD commands, you can use the AutoLISP vlax-add-cmd and vlax-remove-cmd functions to register a custom AutoLISP function as a built-in AutoCAD command.
+TIP: Although custom AutoLISP functions that have the C: prefix aren't recognized as native AutoCAD commands, you can use the AutoLISP vlax-add-cmd and vlax-remove-cmd functions to register a custom AutoLISP function as a built-in AutoCAD command.
 (These functions are available only on Windows.)
 There are a couple reasons you might want to do so.
 The first is so that your custom functions trigger events or reactors related to when a command starts or ends.
 The other reason is so that your custom function can be called with the command or command-s function.
 You can learn more about these functions in the AutoCAD Help system.

 ## 2.6 Example: Drawing a Rectangle